derekwong68/vendora_ecommerce_analysis_sql/README.md

 # Portfolio Project - Vendora Sales Analysis
 Vendora is a sample e-commerce company that sells popular electronics globally.
 In this portfolio project, I analyzed a smaple dataset to investigate trends and growth rates in revenue, average order value (AOV), product analysis, marketing channels, and refund rates to surface insights on overall company performance.
 I also investigated the effectiveness of their recently launched loyalty program to give recommendations on the continuation of the program.

-I used Pivot Tables, conditional formatting, aggregation functions, and statistical analysis to clean, analyzem and summarize the insights below, to be delivered to the finance and product team.

 # Summary of Insights

 **North America Macbook quarterly sales trends (all years):**